FAC9/READMES/week-7/importing-exporting-migrating.md

 INSERT INTO cats (name, color, catLoverId) VALUES SELECT cat_name, cat_color, id FROM catLovers
 ```
 - Now all your data is in one place, but you've got some extra columns left in your cat_lovers table which you don't really need any more.
-In practice, these columns aren't causing you any problems, so you might want to leave them in place for an interim period so that you can be 500% sure that none of your data has got lost in migration.
+In practice, these columns aren't causing you any problems, so you might want to leave them in place for an interim period so that you can be 500% sure that none of your data has been lost in migration.
 - Later on, we might want to delete the old data for good.
 After all, some of those cats might have changed color by now.
 We can do this with SQL:

 ```
 ALTER TABLE cat_lovers
 DROP COLUMN (cat_name, cat_color)
 ```

-- Our lovely 2-columned database now looks more like this:
+- Our lovely two-columned database now looks more like this:

 ![image_2](/Users/emilybertwistle/FAC/READMES/week-7/Database_schema2.png)